Keerthic4/Detector-Data-Analysis/README.md

 ## Application of Dash to create a dashboard from Plotly graphs and deployment on GCP

 1. Detector data was analyzed and Plotly was used to create dynamic charts.
 The complete analysis can be found in notebooks.
+2. After data cleaning export it to new files csv format that our app will be able to use.
-2. Dash enabled us to view few selected Plotly graphs in a web page.
+3. Dash enabled us to view few selected Plotly graphs in a web page.
-3. Finally, Dash web page was Deployed on Google Cloud Platform (GCP).
+4. Finally, Dash web page was Deployed on Google Cloud Platform (GCP).